 Every Mono application is required to handle the POR event.
 It is here your application must setup all needed peripherals, such as temperature sensor or SD Card file I/O. If you use any UI Widgets, you need to initialize them on POR as well.

 Later in the Required virtual methods section, we shall see how you handle the POR event.

-Sleep and Wake-up We expect the POR events to be relatively rare, compared the number of sleep and wake up events.
-When Mono goes to sleep it turns off all peripherals to minimize power consumption.
+Sleep and Wake-up When Mono goes to sleep mode it turns off all peripherals to minimize power consumption.